kmill/arrow_poly/README.md

 polynomial of an n-crossing knot effectively being the arrow polynomial of an n * k^2 crossing knot.
 So, for 4th cabled arrow polynomials of 5-crossing knots we are effectively handling 80-crossing knots.
 This requires some caching of intermediate computations that are reused multiple times.

-(Link to paper about arrow polynomials will appear here.)